1. GLOBAL ASTROPHYSICS

 This book aims to propose very generic concepts and explanations for observed phenomena of the Universe.
 Thus, we could say this book is for people interested but not necessarily experts in the field.

-A third aspect would be simplicity of proposed concepts, especially if the processes of formation of elementary particles with mass explained in Global Mechanics are well known.
+A third aspect would be the simplicity of proposed concepts, especially if the processes of formation of elementary particles with mass explained in Global Mechanics are well known.

 Simple Physics experiment